A generalized risk approach to path inference based on hidden Markov models

-An alternative and very natural way to estimate $y^T$ is by maximizing the posterior probability $p_t(s|x^T):={\mathbf P}\left(Y_t=s|X^T=x^T\right)$ of each individual hidden state $Y_t$, $1\le t\le T$.
+An alternative and very natural way to estimate $y^T$ is by maximizing the posterior probability $p_t(s|x^T):={\mathbf P}\left(Y_t=s|X^T=x^T\right)$ of each individual hidden state $Y_t$, $1\le t\le T$ \citep{BahlJelinek1974}.
 We refer to the corresponding estimator as {\it pointwise maximum a posteriori (PMAP)}.
 PMAP is well-known to maximize the expected number of correctly estimated states (Section \ref{sec:risk}), hence the characterization `{\it optimal accuracy}' \citep{HolmesDurbin98}.
 In statistics, especially spatial statistics and image analysis, this type of estimation is known as {\em Marginal Posterior Mode} \citep{Winkler2003} or {\em Maximum Posterior Marginals} \citep{RueLossMPM1995} (MPM) estimation.
 In computational biology, this is also known as the {\it posterior decoding} (PD) \citep{Brejova2008} and has been reported to be particularly successful in pairwise sequence alignment \citep{HolmesDurbin98} and when more than one path has its posterior probability as ``high'' or nearly as ``high'' as that of the Viterbi path \citep{natHMM}.
 In the wider context of biological applications of discrete high-dimensional probability models, this has also been called {\it consensus} estimation, and in the absence of constraints, {\it centroid} estimation \citep{CentroidEstimators2008}.
-In communications applications of HMMs, largely influenced by \citep{BahlJelinek1974}, the terms `{\em optimal symbol-by-symbol decoding}' \citep{HayesCover82}, `{\em symbol-by-symbol MAP estimation}' \citep{Robertson95optimaland}, and `{\em MAP state estimation}' \citep{Brushe1998} have been used for this.
+In communications applications of HMMs, largely influenced by the BCJR algorithm of \citep{BahlJelinek1974}, the terms `{\em optimal symbol-by-symbol detection}' \citep{HayesCover82}, `{\em symbol-by-symbol MAP estimation}' \citep{Robertson95optimaland}, and `{\em MAP state estimation}' \citep{Brushe1998} have been used for this.
 Remarkably, even before observing the data, optimal accuracy (i.e. based on the prior instead of the posterior distribution) decoding can still be more accurate than the Viterbi decoding (see subsection \ref{sec:expsummary})!

 \subsubsection{How different are PMAP and MAP inferences and how much room is in between the two?}

 This is a natural question in both practice and theory, especially for anyone interested in seeking to improve performance of applications based on these methods while maintaining their computational attractiveness.